 Mostly, but there are some anatomical reasons or medical conditions where a menstrual cup may not be suitable.
-If you have any medical concerns, which you think may prevent you from being able to use a cup, read our section on suitability, speak to your parents and ask your parents if you can see a GP.
+If you have any medical concerns, which you think may prevent you from being able to use a cup, read our Menstrual Cup FAQs, speak to your parents and ask your parents if you can see a GP.

 Will I lose my virginity if I use a menstrual cup?

 No, in most western cultures you are considered a virgin until you have sexual intercourse.
 Whilst internal menstrual products like menstrual cups and tampons may stretch or tear the hymen (the thin membrane that covers or partly covers the opening to the vagina), you are still considered to be a virgin until you have sex.
 If keeping your hymen intact is important to you, your culture or religion, then no form of internal sanitary products should be used.
-If you are a virgin, you can find lots of helpful tips for making a menstrual cup work for you here.
+If you are a virgin, you can find lots of helpful tips in the Can Menstrual Cups be Used by Virgins blog.

 Does using a menstrual cup hurt?